ishitajaiswal4m/ishitajaiswal4m/README.md

 - 🔭 I’m working on Frontend Web Technology
 - 🚀 I’m currently playing around with React JS
 - 🌱 Also dabbling around some open Source Projects
-- ⚡ Fun fact: I love to cook food, food as delicious as javascript is.😄
+- ⚡ Fun fact: I love to cook food, food as delicious as javascript is.🤤
-- 📫 Connect with me on: [Linkedin](https://www.linkedin.com/in/ishita4m/)
+- 📫 Connect with me on: [Linkedin](https://www.linkedin.com/in/ishita4m/) or [Email](mailto:ishitajaiswal4m@gmail.com)